garrandall/popular-music-data/tracks/ruff-ryders--anthem-dmx.md

 Niggas ain't never did shit to me
 Bitch-ass niggas can't get to me
 Gots to make the move, got a point to prove
-Gotta make them groove, got 'em all like "Ooh!"
+Gotta make them groove, got 'em all like "Oh!"
 So to the next time you hear this nigga rhyme
 Try to keep your mind on gettin' pussy and crime